Multan Institute of Cardiology

 Multan Institute of Cardiology (MIC), is a hospital located in Multan city in Pakistan.
-It was established by Nawaz Sharif, the former chief minister of Punjab province, in 2016.
+It was established by Chaudhry Pervaiz Elahi, the former chief minister of Punjab province, in 2005.

 History

-A project for the establishment of a specialised, tertiary care centre for patients with cardiovascular diseases, was subject to a range of issues.
-Despite millions hoping for this project to be initiated, the convoluted bureaucracy consequently delayed it, denying millions, access to specialised healthcare.
+It was a project for the establishment of a specialised, tertiary care centre for patients with cardiovascular diseases.
 In early 2003, Pervaiz Elahi, the Chief Minister of Punjab, prioritised this initiative, evident by his appointment of Col. (Ret) Prof M A Cheema as the Project Director of MIC.
 He has been a pioneer in cardiac surgery within Pakistan and had previously established the Punjab Institute of Cardiology, in Lahore.
 The centre initiated its outpatient services in 2005, while inpatient services commenced in 2005.
 The first open heart surgery was performed on 29 October 2007 and by March 2008 over 50 open heart operations were conducted without any surgical mortality.

 After the completion of the project Prof M A Cheema, was succeeded by Prof Syed Ali Raza Gardezi to assume the responsibilities of the first Executive Director of the institute.
 Prof. Dr. Syed Ali Raza Gardezi is an accomplished cardiologist who came from the respectable Gardezi family of Multan.
 The institute achieved several milestones during the tenure of Prof Gardezi.
 The construction of a modular operation theatre suite was an achievement despite the medical Fraternity in Punjab not being convinced of the benefits of modular theatres.

 Prof. Dr. Muhammad Mujtaba Ali Siddiqui is the current Executive Director of CPEIC after Prof Rana Altaf Ahmed and Prof. Syed Ali Raza Gardezi.